-“It must have been a very worrying few days for drivers with ASD to face such uncertainty around changing messages.
+“It must have been a very worrying few days for drivers with ASC to face such uncertainty around changing messages.
 It is particularly frustrating to see that it appears to have been done without any proper consultation.

-“Anyone with ASD who is driving has clearly demonstrated that they can drive safely when they passed their test.
+“Anyone with ASC who is driving has clearly demonstrated that they can drive safely when they passed their test.
 To imply the test is not enough to confirm this could call into question anyone’s ability to drive safely once they have passed.”Howard Floyd